sadjad-tavakoli/SE-Project-BerkO/RefDiff-Berkak/README.md

 *This version of RefDiff can't find refactory and is changed to detect changed entities between two different versions of project.

+## This Version

+This version of RefDiff will report changed entities instead of refactorings.
+It uses a changed version of RefDiff Core module to detect changed entities based on textual similarity.

 ## Getting started

 Before building the project, make sure you have git and a Java Development Kit (JDK) version 8 installed in your system.
 Also, set the JAVA_HOME environment variable to point to the installation directory of the desired JDK.